< Trip Ideas Home

 Hawaii Nautical.
 Catamaran cruises lead to snorkeling with dolphins, gourmet-dinner cruises head out of beautiful Kalaeloa harbor, and sailing lessons are available on a 20-foot sailboat and a 50-foot cat.
 If you're driving out from Waikiki, you may want to make a day of it, with sailing in the morning then 18 holes on one of the five golf courses in the area in the afternoon.
 Three-hour cruise rates with snacks and two drinks begin at $109 per person.
 Two-hour morning and afternoon snorkel tours of the West Side are also on offer, and include all gear, snacks, sandwiches, and two alcoholic beverages (starting at $109 per person).
 There's a second location at 91-607 Malakole Street in Kapolei.
 Kewalo Basin Harbor, 1125 Ala Moana Blvd., Kapolei, HI, 96814.
 PHONE: 808/234-7245. www.hawaiinautical.com.

 Maitai Catamaran.
 Taking off from the stretch of sand between the Sheraton Waikiki and the Halekulani Hotel, this 44-foot twin-hull cat is the fastest and sleekest on the beach.
+There are a variety of tours to choose from, including a sunset sail and a snorkel excursion.
 If you have a need for speed and enjoy a little more upscale experience, this is the boat for you.
 Waikiki Beach, between the Sheraton Waikiki and the Halekulani Hotel, Waikiki, Honolulu, HI, 96815.
 PHONE: 808/922-5665 or 800/462-7975. www.maitaicatamaran.net.
 COST: $28-$45.

 Makani Catamaran.
 This 64-foot Makani catamaran is the tops in Hawaii for luxury, from its Bose stereo system to its LCD TVs to its freshwater bathrooms.
 It sails out of Kewalo Basin three times daily.
 Breakfast cruises start at $42, while "city lights" dinner cruises start at $53.
 Kewalo Basin Harbor, 1125 Ala Moana Blvd., Honolulu, HI, 96814.
 PHONE: 808/591-9000. www.sailmakani.com.